uzugoer/Html-compressor/README.md

 ## Gettings started
 Chose HTML-Compressor as a build system.
 Build file when ready.

-The plugin generates a new files with the extension '.min.html'
+The plugin generates a new file with the extension '.min.html'